ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 ## Assumptions and Prerequisites

-Before you configure a remote MongoDB to use with SystemLink, ensure you have the following
+Before you configure a remote MongoDB to use with SystemLink, ensure you have the following:

 - A server running SystemLink 2021R1 or greater.
-Refer to Installing and Configuring SystemLink Server and Clients for the basics of setting up a SystemLink server.
+Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.
-- A standalone server running MongoDB, multiple servers hosting a MongoDB replica set, or a MongoDB Atlas Account with a user with the `dbAdmin` or similar role.
+- A standalone server running MongoDB, multiple servers hosting a MongoDB replica set, or a MongoDB Atlas Account
+- A user with the `readWriteAnyDatabase` or similar role.
 Refer to [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/) for details.

 ## Single Node vs Multi Node MongoDB Deployments